GandholiSarat/mtech-llm-from-scratch/notes/README.md

 # LLM From Scratch — Notes Index

-This directory contains day-wise technical notes documenting the design, implementation, and reasoning behind each stage of building a GPT-style language model from scratch.
+This directory contains **day-wise and milestone-wise technical notes** documenting the design, implementation, debugging, and reasoning behind building a **GPT-style language model from scratch** in PyTorch.

 The notes are written for:
 - future self-review
 - interview preparation
 - architectural clarity
+- demonstrating end-to-end LLM engineering depth

 ---